Portrait from the Wisconsin Archaeologist, Vol. 20, 1921.

-Today's double profile highlights the lives and political careers of two men with the unusual first name Publius.
-The first of these men is Publius Virgilius Lawson, a resident of Menasha, Wisconsin who gained notoriety as a manufacturer, author, lawyer and historian in addition to his political career.
-Lawson received his unusual name from his father (also named Publius Virgilius) and it's assumed that both men were named in honor of the famed Roman poet and Aeneid author Publius Virgilius Maro (better known as Virgil).
+Today's double profile highlights the lives and political careers of three men with the unusual first name Publius.
+The first of these men is Publius Virgilius Lawson, a resident of Menasha, Wisconsin who gained prominence as a manufacturer, author, lawyer and historian in addition to his political career.
+Lawson received his unusual name from his father (also named Publius Virgilius) and both father and son were named in honor of the Roman poet and Aeneid author Publius Virgilius Maro (better known as Virgil).

-Publius V. Lawson was born in Corning, New York on November 1, 1853, the son of Publius Virgilius Lawson Sr and his wife Elizabeth.
-At a young age Publius removed with his family to Menasha, Wisconsin and attended public schools here.
-In 1873 he entered the University of Wisconsin, and later studied at its school of law.
-Lawson eventually graduated from this institution in 1878 with a Bachelor of Laws degree.
+Publius V. Lawson was born in Corning, New York on November 1, 1853, being the son of Publius Virgilius Lawson Sr and the former Elizabeth Fleming.
+At a young age, Publius removed with his family to Menasha, Wisconsin and was a student in the public school system of that city.
+In 1873 he entered the University of Wisconsin at Madison and later studied at its school of law beginning in 1876.
+Lawson graduated from this institution in 1878 with his Bachelor of Laws degree.

 P.V.
-Lawson began a law practice in the year of his graduation and in this same year was elected as Winnebago County supervisor.
-In 1884 he married Florence Josephine Wright, and eight children were eventually born to the couple over 13 years time.
-Lawson continued in the practice of law until 1888 when he began venturing into the field of manufacturing.
+Lawson began a law practice in the year of his graduation and in this same year was elected as a Winnebago County supervisor.
+On August 5, 1884, he married Florence Josephine Wright in Neenah, Wisconsin, and eight children were eventually born to the couple over thirteen years time.
+Lawson continued in the practice of law until 1888 when he ventured into the field of manufacturing.

 Soon after leaving the law profession, Lawson set about developing an improved wood split pulley that could be used in power transmission.
-After obtaining a patent for his work, Lawson founded the Menasha Wood Split Pulley Company, and throughout the succeeding years the company would see substantial business, shipping its stock throughout North America and the world.
-In addition to his manufacturing business, Lawson was also the owner and operator of a large flour mill in nearby Clintonville, Wisconsin.
+After obtaining a patent for his work, Lawson founded the Menasha Wood Split Pulley Company, and throughout the succeeding years, the company would see substantial business, shipping its stock throughout North America and the world.
+In addition to his manufacturing business, Lawson was also the owner of a large flour mill located in nearby Clintonville, Wisconsin.

 This portrait of Publius V. Lawson appeared in a Wisconsin State Atlas in 1881.

 While Lawson had already ventured into a number of different vocations, his career as an author didn't begin until later in his life.
-Throughout the 1890s and early 1900s Lawson authored a number of scholarly articles, many of which were published in newspapers, magazines and journals of the time.
+Throughout the 1890s and early 1900s, Lawson authored a number of scholarly articles, many of which were published in newspapers, magazines and journals of the time.
 In 1904 and 1906 he authored the respective works Bravest of the Brave and Rocks and Minerals of Wisconsin.
-Lawson's most prominent book would eventually be published in 1908, the two volume History of Winnebago County.
+Lawson's most prominent work would eventually be published in 1908, the two-volume History of Winnebago County.
 He would also go on to author a family genealogy centering on a number of notable Wisconsin families, including his own.
-The portrait of him shown at the top of his article here was found in this very book!

-In addition to his already prolific life, Lawson is mentioned by many sources as being a well known civic leader in Wisconsin, and the following list is but a brief snippet of some of the positions Lawson served in: Director of the Menasha Public Library Board (1895-1903), Menasha Park Commissioner (1895-1903), President of the Menasha Museum History and Art Association (1895-1903), Vice President of the Wisconsin State Archaeological Society and President of the Wisconsin State Library Association, 1901-1903.
+In addition to his already prolific life, Lawson is mentioned by many sources as being a well known civic leader in Wisconsin, and the following list is but a brief snippet of some of the positions Lawson held at one point: Director of the Menasha Public Library Board (1895-1903), Menasha Park Commissioner (1895-1903), President of the Menasha Museum History and Art Association (1895-1903), Vice President of the Wisconsin State Archaeological Society and President of the Wisconsin State Library Association, 1901-1903.

 Publius Rutilius Rufus Pray was a New Englander by birth, being born in Maine in either 1793 or 1795.
 Pray's obscure life has one or two inconsistencies, mainly centering on his dates of birth and death.
 Many sources list his birth year as 1793 but others give 1795 as the correct year.
 Even his year of death is of some confusion, occurring on January 11 in either 1839 or 1840.

+P.R.R.
 Pray's public profile continued to rise throughout the 1830s, and in 1837 was appointed to the Mississippi State Court of Appeals and Errors.
 He served on this court until his death, which occurred on January 11, 1840 (or is it 1839?)
-Pray was subsequently buried in the Belle Isle Cemetery in Pearlington, Mississippi.
+He was subsequently interred at the Belle Isle Cemetery in Pearlington, Mississippi.